UI functionalities and features

 Search and filter functionality

-Cumulocity IoT provides a full text search, available through the Search button at the right of the top bar in the UI.
+Cumulocity provides a name search, available through the Search button at the right of the top bar in the UI.

 Search result